Veganize the Holidays

 I saw Mommy buying second-hand

 Buying pre-loved instead of brand new gives things a second life, saves resources and helps reduce waste.
 Second-hand shopping is popular among younger generations, and vintage gifts, once considered cheap or twee, are now cool and unique.
-Browse online marketplaces like Vinted or eBay, charity shops and antique markets near you for books, music, fashion and even homeware and vintage crockery.
-And don’t forget you can also donate your old items and unwanted gifts.
+Browse online marketplaces, charity shops and flea markets near you for books, music, fashion and even homeware and vintage crockery.

 Happy Xmas (Shopping Is Over)!

 A nice homemade gift will be cherished much more and longer than anything from a store.
-Crafty ornaments, picture frames, homemade soaps and even digital options like a photobook, music playlist, or a video compilation are still more personal and meaningful than yet another festive sweater (and totally cruelty-free!).
+Crafty ornaments, picture frames, homemade soaps and even digital options like a photobook, music playlist, or video compilation are still more personal and meaningful than yet another sweater!
 Presents don’t always have to take the form of physical gifts; sharing an experience, visiting a museum or watching a play in a theatre with a friend or relative can become a memory to cherish.
-Alternatively, offering your time to someone busy or donating to a charity in someone’s name is a gift that keeps on giving.
+Alternatively, offering your time or donating to a charity in someone’s name is a gift that keeps on giving.

 Jingle bell wrap

-Stop wasting millions of rolls of wrapping paper every year!
+Stop wasting millions of rolls of wrapping paper!
 A lot of this type of paper cannot even be recycled as it contains plastic such as glitter or laminates.
 Instead, do like the Japanese and make a stylish, planet-friendly choice.
 Furoshiki is a traditional square cloth tied and neatly knotted to transport gifts, books and food.
-The custom of wrapping objects first began in Japan during the Edo period and is now a kind way to make an impression.
-Choose durable materials such as cotton or other organic fabrics for an unusual and beautiful wrap and can be reused for birthdays and other celebrations throughout the year.
+It’s a thoughtful way to present your gifts and leave a lasting impression.
+Choose durable materials such as cotton or other organic fabrics for an unusual and beautiful wrap that can be reused for birthdays and other celebrations throughout the year.

 It’s beginning to look a lot like it’s time to donate to a Vegan Charity